 - Cracking and pitting of your pool walls/lining and surfaces

 High alkalinity is not as damaging as low alkalinity.
-However, it’s still crucial to keep your pool’s total alkalinity appropriately balanced.
-Doing so will help to prolong the life of your pool’s filters, pump, and pipes and lower your maintenance costs.
+However, keeping your pool’s total alkalinity balanced is still crucial.
+Doing so will help prolong the life of your pool’s filters, pump, and pipes and lower your maintenance costs.
 High alkalinity and an imbalanced pH level may cause the following:

 - Reduced water circulation due to clogged pool filters, pipes, circulation equipment, and heaters

-- Water scaling on pool equipment and surfaces
+- Water scaling and calcium buildup on pool equipment and surfaces

 - Cloudy, murky water